Development Process and

 What community amenities are planned for the common space/community area in Marsfield Common?

-In the Marsfield Common proposal, approximately 15% (1 hectare) of the currently privately-owned TG Millner Field will be dedicated to the community as designed, maintained and well-lit public open space for low-impact recreation purposes, including what the local Council and the local community believed appropriate.
+In the Marsfield Common proposal, approximately 15% (10,000m²) of the currently privately-owned TG Millner Field will be dedicated to the community as designed, maintained and well-lit public open space for low-impact recreation purposes, including what the local Council and the local community believed appropriate.

 The initial plans include 2,000m2 of varied play space for all ages is proposed, including a seniors’ exercise park and walking loop, together with an additional 700m2 of multi-purpose court space for badminton, volleyball and basketball, permanent table-tennis courts etc. All options being considered will be less intensive than rugby game days and the final design would have reflected the views of the community and Ryde Council’s policy objectives, including more contemporary recreational spaces in the local area.